Tropeognathus: Skull and crests

-The skull of Tropeognathus bore distinctive convex "keeled" crests on its snout and underside of the lower jaws, and this was prominent, well-developed, and relatively large in Tropeognathus, specially in males, however, compared to other relatives such as Ornithocheirus, they were relatively thin rather than thick.
+The skull of Tropeognathus bore a distinctively convex, "keeled" crests on the lower end of its snout, with an opposing, smaller mass on the underside of the lower jaws.
+This structure was prominent, well-developed, and relatively large in Tropeognathus (especially in males); however, by comparison, these crests were somewhat weakly-formed as opposed to the thicker skull crests of other pterosaurs, such as Ornithocheirus.
 The upper crests arose from the snout tip and extended back to the fenestra nasoantorbitalis, the large opening in the skull side.
 An additional, smaller crest projected down from the lower jaws at their symphysis ("chin" area).
 The similar anhanguerid Anhanguera possessed jaws that were tapered in width, but expanded into a broad, spoon-shaped rosette at the tip, which differed from Tropeognathus for having a narrower appearance.
 The jaws can be distinguished from its relatives by a few differences in the crest: unlike its close relatives Coloborhynchus and Ornithocheirus, the crest on the upper jaw of Tropeognathus was more prominent and much larger, and therefore resulting in a broader skull.